agawande/JavaNonsense/README.md

 # Java Nonsense

-Generates random nonsense pronouncable words by doing a frquency analysis in
+Generates random nonsense pronouncable words by doing a frquency analysis on dictionaries.

 ## Compiling